PDFWAC 132I-126-050

 (b) Sending the document by email and by certified mail or first class mail to the party's last known address.

-Service is deemed complete upon hand delivery of the document or upon the date the document is emailed and deposited in the mail.
+Service is deemed complete upon hand delivery of the document or upon the date the document is emailed and deposited in the mail, whichever is first.